sajayprakash/megathread/README.md

 ## Browser Extensions

+> ℹ️ The lesser number of extensions you have the better it is for privacy and security.
+It is easier to fingerprint users with many extensions.

 - [Bitwarden 🌟](https://bitwarden.com) - A secure and free password manager for all of your devices.
-- [Ublock Origin 🌟](https://ublockorigin.com/) - Free, open-source ad content blocker.
+- [Ublock Origin 🌟](https://ublockorigin.com/) - Free, open-source ad content blocker. **It will not work in manifest v3, use [Ublock Origin Lite](https://chrome.google.com/webstore/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh) instead.**
 - [Dark Reader](https://darkreader.org/) - Dark Mode in all sites.

 ## Search Engines